mosip/id-authentication/docs/design/registration-processor/Approach_for_reprocess.md

 - System Administrator Team

 **The key requirements are -**
--	In case of system crash or non-availability of any external system or any end point in registration processor, all stages should have capability to re process packets in case if any packet not processed successfully whenever system is back up and running.
+-	In case of system/stage crash or non-availability of any external system or any end point in registration processor, packets will be not processed successfully.
+MOSIP system should have capability to try to reprocess such valid packets.

-**Below is the behavior of the system in case of issue:**
+**Below are the behavior of the system in case of issue:**
-- In case if, there is temporary issue like time out exception or REST endpoint or data base connection timed out then system should try to resend packet.
-Systems maximum resend attempt are configure in configuration server.
+- In case if, there is temporary issue like database time out exception or REST endpoints not available then system should try to reprocess packets.
-- In case if system crash while processing requests, system should be in a position to reprocess them one it is up and running
+- In case if system/stage crash while processing requests, system should be in a position to reprocess them one it is up and running
-- In case packets is not be processed which might be due to bottleneck or due to any technical reason, system should have capability to reprocess them once issue is resolved.
+- In case packets are not be processed which might be due to bottleneck or due to any technical reason, system should have capability to reprocess them once issue is resolved.

 **The key non-functional requirements are**